elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - Ignore Layout for PostBack action
 - Added Transient DOM feature
 - Added SPA mode feature
-- Faithful to REST by adding many methods such as `PutBack`, `PatchBack`, `DeleteBack` and etc.
+- Faithful to REST by adding many methods such as `PutBack`, `PatchBack`, `DeleteBack` and etc
 - Conditional features for status control
 - Confirm in events
-- Calling WebAssembly methods in many programming language such as C/C++, C#, Rust, JAVA, AssemblyScript, GO.
+- Calling WebAssembly methods in many programming language such as C/C++, C#, Rust, JAVA, AssemblyScript, GO
 - Call methods feature
 - Upper feature
 - Added Message and Alert